 - a MyServiceNSW account

-- one proof of identity document for the parent/carer/guardian
+- proof of identity documents for the parent/carer/guardian

 - your child’s Medicare card details